-A: Currently, weekly Friday seminars are held remotely.
-However, there is a possibility that future seminars will be held in-person and rotate among Bronx, Brooklyn, and Campus locations.
-In addition, all interns are assigned at least one comprehensive assessment at the campus START Program.
+A: Weekly Friday seminars are held both virtually, and in-person, rotating between the three locations.
+In addition, all interns are assigned at least one comprehensive assessment at the campus START Program and are required to travel to the Campus to complete the evaluation.